 You most likely fall into one of two camps.
-You’ve been prepping for the GRE for months, and with the test date about two weeks to go, you are getting very nervous wondering what to do in the remaining time.
+You’ve been meticulously following your GRE study schedule for months, and with the test date about two weeks to go, you are getting very nervous wondering what to do in the remaining time.
 I will call you the marathoners.

 Though you may be tempted to start sprinting in the last two weeks, feverishly pulling all-nighters, resist that temptation.
 You want to continue at about the same pace.
 Indeed you may even want to taper in the last few days—as I’ll elaborate below.

 Now is a good time to review questions you’ve missed in the past.
 Understand why you missed those questions, and see if you continue to get those questions wrong.
 If not, that is great.
 Be sure to identify how your thinking/approach changed.
 If you continue to miss the questions, do your best to determine why.

 This reconnaissance should inform your prep, to an extent.
 For instance, if you missed a question because you did not know vocabulary, trying to memorize 1,000 words in the last two weeks is not a good idea.
 On the other hand, if you mixed up one of these pesky ‘p’ words, say ‘portentous’ with ‘pretentious’, you may want to review them.
 Better yet, you may want to revisit those words that you tend to often confuse.

 Stick to your study routine.
 If this means taking a test every week, then do so (you may even want to throw in an extra test, though, remember, no all-nighters!).